hgrange/cp4waiops-deployer/README.md

 * It clearly can be improved

-**❗This has been tested for the new CP4WAIOPS v.3.4.0 release on OpenShift 4.8 (4.10 not being available on Techzone yet) on ROKS**
+**❗This has been tested for the new CP4WAIOPS v.3.4.0 release on OpenShift 4.8 and 4.10 on ROKS**